Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ---

+## *June 05, 2021*

+<sub>I was listening to the audio book [Headspace-Guide-Meditation-Mindfulness-Minutes](https://www.amazon.in/Headspace-Guide-Meditation-Mindfulness-Minutes/dp/1250104904), by *Andy Puddicombe*</sub>

+<sub>And I was meditating meanwhile, whenever there were those small meditation exercise breaks.</sub>

+<sub>Today, I felt like I understood the meditation for the first time.</sub>

+<sub>I sat quietly to meditate at some times.
+And other times I was walking trying to be in an empty state of mind.</sub>

+<sub>But as usual the thoughts would come.
+All sorts, good, bad, comparisions, or about pending work & everything!</sub>

+<sub>Then I would realise, oh I'm thinking about something when I'm supposed to not do anything.</sub>

+<sub>So, I would label that thought 1 & move ahead.</sub>

+<sub>Again, then I would try to concentrate on not thinking about anything, just walk or sit & try to feel the nice breeze.</sub>

+<sub>But soon, another thought would come up & I'm again lost in it.</sub>

+<sub>And then I would realise, oh yea, it happened again.
+I would acknowledge that thought again & label it as thought 2 & move ahead.</sub>

+<sub>I did this today & I really was aware how many times I was distracted by my thoughts.</sub>

+<sub>And I also felt what all different kind of things I subconciously keep thinking about.
+And I draw whether they are of any importance or thinking about them is doing any good to me, & then I would label them important or not-important.</sub>

+<sub>And then I would eventually realise, most of them are absolutey of no good use to me.
+They are just mere seeds of thoughts from social media or random chats or stuff like that.</sub>

+<sub>And then doing this, would bring me back to utter peace & I would really enjoy the occassional cool breeze, or walking around & touching the leaves.</sub>

+<sub>I also tried to do this exercise of sitting to meditate, but this time focussing on a body sensation, a tangible place of focus (I concentrated on my butts while I was sitting on the hard ground & was thinking how much weight these have to carry & all the pressure I was feeling at the time at that point of focus)</sub>

+<sub>And then Andy (the book aurator & author) also asked to do this.
+While you're meditating if that's a good feeling, try to share that happy feeling with others, like your family, friends & others you care for.</sub>

+<sub>And if it's a bad feeling or an uncomfortable sensation, try to feel this on behalf of other people, again, on behalf of those whom you care for.</sub>

+<sub>So, that pressure on my butts was not pleasant.</sub>

+<sub>So, next I was thinking of my parents, that how much pressure they both have on them, about their family & the responsibilities.</sub>

+<sub>Then I would tink of the butts again.
+That really, is it possible to let go of this tension on this point of focus, by letting go of the weight exerted by the whole body on it.</sub>

+<sub>The answer was obviously no. The only way I could cut that weight off is by cutting the entire upper half off & that is eventually me dead!
+So, No!</sub>

+<sub>Then I came back to thinking about parents.
+Same thing I thought, that is it something possible i.e. letting go their pressure created by the family & their responsibility.
+The only way I see was letting go of the family.
+And that's an insane thought!
+So, again, no no!</sub>

+<sub>So, then next thing was, I sat on the hard ground under me with both my feet & butt touching it.
+And instantly, it felt like quite considerable amount of that pressure was taken off, as it was now shared with my legs & the feet.</sub>

+<sub>So, again I came back to thinking about my parents.
+I thought about the same thing, I realised the way to help letting go off their pressure by all those family responsibilities is to share them across, with them.</sub>

+<sub>Ofcourse, it sounds very trivial & one would say, we don't need to sit & meditate to understand this.
+But what I did was mindfulness, I tried to concentrate on my uncomfortable sensations & then thought about others in those sensations & tried to take these bad feelings off them.</sub>

+<sub>I learnt mindfullness & that's what all count. 🙂</sub>

+---

+<sub>This is a very nice, very small video to watch ~ [How To Get Over Rejection](https://www.youtube.com/watch?v=5motuzyLXIk).
+Keeping this for myself to watch again later!</sub>

+---

 ## *June 04, 2021*

 <sub>[Jason Braganza](https://janusworx.com) posted these [David Perell’s thread on twitter on how to improve your writing ](https://cb.janusworx.com/notice/A7wJvg5nvcrQ4IhV9E) today, on his [pleroma](https://cb.janusworx.com).</sub>